 But key device manufacturers do not stop at just providing data.
 They want to become stakeholders of digital diabetes care platforms to avoid having to build these tools in-house.
 Industry partnerships around digital care tool R&D are just starting to emerge:

 After 8 years of change, the market is now expected to show signs of improvement, as key players team up to improve the digital diabetes care platforms.
 Their joint service offering will consist of connected devices, retrospective data insights, coaching, prescribed mobile therapy, remote monitoring and databases.
 They will be engaging PWDs, healthcare professionals and payor organisations.
 If executed correctly, such platforms show high promise to drive the usage of diabetes care apps in the next few years.
 Nevertheless, only few of the publishers follow this strategy, while app stores remain cluttered with apps with limited functionality that are often unmanaged.
 Publishers continue to add new apps, simply copying predecessors and creating further obstacles for the publishers to come.

 Want to get more details about the key trends and the industry leaders in the diabetes app market?
-Check out our Diabetes App Market Report.
+Check out our Digital Diabetes Care Market 2018-2022: Ready To Take Off Report.

 Want to be up to speed with the latest developments in this ever changing mobile health market segment?
 Ask us about diabetes app market monitoring: [email protected]